This utility builds a flat field by scaling and averadging of a set of individual flat-field frames.

 munipack flat [.. parameters ..] file(s)

-A flat-field frame is a map of the photometric response of an instrument (both detector and optical configuration together).
-Flat-fields are used to remove all imperfections like variable light sensitivity of pixels, dust grains, vignetting and similar effects on per-pixel basis.
-Flat-fields can be acquired on sky during twilight, as night sky images, the dome flats or by another technique.
+A flat-field frame is a map of a photometric response of an instrument (all together detector, filter, and optical configuration).
+Flat-fields are intended to remove a light path non-uniformity as: the variable sensitivity of pixels, dust grains shadows, filter homogenity, or vignetting.
+Ones can be acquired on sky during twilight, as night sky images, the dome flats or by another technique.

-The output flat-field Fij is computed as the massive sequence of non-linear implicit equations for every pixel of every input frame, which needs a lot of both computer power and time.
-Amount of frames is limited only by available memory (width × height × 4 × 2 bytes per frame).
-One hundred of 1000×1000 frames takes 800MB.
+The values of the final flat-field Fij are computed as the a solution of a non-linear implicit equation, pixel by pixel for every input frame.
+A lot of both computer power and memory is need.
+The required memory is width × height × 4 × 2 bytes per frame, one hundred of 1000×1000 frames takes 800MB.

-Relative precision of a final flat-field increase as square root of amount of input frames √N. Implemented robust methods works well when amount of input frames is over thirteen frames N > 13.
-A single frame on input is normalised only.
+Relative accuracy of a final flat-field increase as square root of amount of input frames √N (sixteen input frames increases accuracy by factor 4×).
+Implemented robust methods works well when amount of input frames is over thirteen frames N > 13.

-The input flat-fields should be preparatory corrected for all of these gain, bias and dark:
+The input flat-fields should be initialy corrected for all of these gain, bias and dark correctors:

 Fij → g(Fij - x Dij - Bij).